About WFC

 Montclair, NJ

 I grew up in Evanston, Illinois and escaped the sterility of the Midwest to go East to College.
-I majored in sex and drugs and rock and roll and minored as a third string jock.
-Tho immersed in the heart of mainstream, conservative, privileged America, I also (probably thanks to my “major”) began to discover politics.
+I majored in sex and drugs and rock and roll and minored as a third-string jock.
+Though immersed in the heart of mainstream, conservative, privileged America, I also (probably thanks to my “major”) began to discover politics.
 The Cuban missile crisis was the first eye opener.
 I went to law school as a default and because of a massive personality profile my dad paid for.
 There I really discovered politics via the great Arthur Kinoy (I became one of several AK groupies).
 We shut the law school when the U.S. invaded Cambodia – final exams were cancelled!! (the real “cancel culture”).
 I hitchhiked across the US in the summer of 1968 landing in Chicago for the Democratic Convention – a life shaping experience.
 So, when the Chicago 8 (later 7) indictments came down and I was graduating law school, I signed up.
 During the trial, I actually became quasi-famous – and hopelessly puffed up and self-important.
 After the trial I became instantly and totally unknown.
 That life lesson has stayed with me forever.
 I settled back in NJ and started a law practice (we grandiosely called it a “law commune”).
 50 years, and a few professional reinventions later, I am still here.
-For my mid life crisis, I discovered coaching and teaching.
+For my mid-life crisis, I discovered coaching and teaching.
 Turns out, the opportunity to “pay it forward” is perhaps the most fun and rewarding discovery I have ever made.
-Now, I live in a magnificent Stateroom….on the Titanic.
+Now, I live in a magnificent Stateroom… on the Titanic.
 And renew every summer at the Pond and Soccer Field at WFC.

 Patricia Cantor Petrucelly, Co-Chair